Trip Planner

 Trek from Khare Camp to Kothe

-Our day begins after having breakfast at Khare Camp.
-We start trekking down on Hinku Valley today.
-We trek from Khare to Kothe along with the same trail we used previously.
+Our day begins after breakfast at Khare Camp.
+We start trekking down the Hinku Valley today.
+We trek from Khare to Kothe along the same route we used previously.

 Then we slowly descend, enjoying the breathtaking Himalayan vistas toward the beautiful settlement of Kothe.
 Kothe is famous for its local homemade delicacies and wines.
 Overnight stay at a tea house in Kothe.